primait/ex_fuzzywuzzy/README.md

 a matching ratio between two strings, starting from a similarity function which can be based on Levenshtein or Jaro-Winkler or a custom one.

-The library is an Elixir porting of SeatGeek's [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy).
+The library is an Elixir port of SeatGeek's [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy).

 ## Installation